Work With Us

 The Students’ Union is grateful to work on the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikuni, and Kainai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Goodstoney First Nations).
 The City of Calgary is also home to Métis Nation of Alberta, Region III.
 The University of Calgary is situated on land adjacent to where the Bow River meets the Elbow River, and the traditional Blackfoot name of this place is Moh’kins’tsis, which we now call the City of Calgary.
 The Students’ Union also recognizes that land acknowledgments are not enough.
 We need to pursue truth, reconciliation, decolonization, and allyship in an ongoing effort to make right with all our relations.

-Manager, Restaurants 150 150 HR
+Digital Marketing Specialist 150 150 HR

 ABOUT THE STUDENTS’ UNION

 The Students’ Union (SU) is one of the leading undergraduate student associations in Canada.
-We are a not-for-profit organization that supports University of Calgary students through advocacy, representation, and practical on-campus services and programs.
+We are a not-for-profit organization that works to ensure that University of Calgary undergraduate students have the best possible university experience through advocacy, representation, and providing valuable on-campus services and programs.
+We also manage several businesses within the MacEwan Student Centre including a restaurant and bar, two concert venues, a convenience store, a used bookstore and copy centre, and the MacEwan Conference & Event Centre.

-• Five weeks of paid vacation to start
+• Five weeks paid vacation, to start

 • Unlimited paid sick time

-• Six percent RRSP matching
+• A six percent RRSP matching program

 POSITION SUMMARY